Written by: Bill Froehlich & Mark Lisson and Dana Escalante & Greg H. Sims

 A cursory glance of Return to Horror High might give the impression that it was a meta-precursor to the likes of Wes Craven’s New Nightmare and Scream.
 Its big hook here involves a killing spree breaking out on the set of a slasher movie production, making it a natural conduit for some pointed observations about a genre that had dominated the 80s.
 You have to squint pretty hard to see any of that, however, as it turns out Return is just as brain-dead as most of the genre’s output, especially around the time of its 1987 release, when this thing had just about been run completely into the ground.

-In fact, it might even be more brain-dead than the usual junk since it swiftly hacks and slashes throughout whatever pretenses it might have.
+In fact, it might even be more brain-dead than the usual junk since it swiftly hacks and slashes through whatever pretenses it might have.
 To its credit, it’s an odd pitch compared to many of its contemporaries, as it opens on a grisly crime scene, where seven (or eight) cadavers have been discovered by authorities, all of them hacked up so badly that they’re not even sure they’ve matched correct body parts together.
 Only one survivor remains: screenwriter Arthur Lyman (Richard Brestoff), who explains he’s been part of a horror movie production filming on location at Crippen High, the site of a grisly slew of murders a few years earlier.
 As he recounts the situation two a couple of perplexed deputies, the story flashes back to the tumultuous set, where drama and slaughter abound—or does it?

 That’s sort of the holding pattern you find yourself in with Return to Horror High: you watch as elaborate murder sequences unfold, many of them gruesome as hell (especially one involving a giant fan blade), only to have the camera pull back and reveal it’s just part of the movie that’s being filmed.
 And it’s fine—if not clever—at first, especially when it leads to some decent observations about this type of filmmaking.
 For example, one scene is interrupted by a lecherous producer (Alex Rocco) insisting that the camera captures the lead actress’s (Lori Lethin) breasts, prompting her to rightfully launch into a rant about the inherent misogyny of these films.
-Scenes like this actually capitalize on the film-within-a-film structure at play here and create the sense that Return to Horror High is actually up to something.
+Scenes like this actually capitalize on the film-within-a-film structure at play here and create the impression that Return to Horror High might be up to something.

 But alas, it’s not up to much at all, as satirical scenes like this are few and far between (and all but non-existent for the latter half of the film).
 Soon enough, the recurring fake-out gag wears a little thin too, leaving viewers with little to do other than chew on a murder mystery.
 See, it turns out the killer from the previous massacre was never caught, so he’s presumably back committing this latest round that we’ve seen the fallout from in the frame narrative—maybe.
 Return to Horror High is perhaps too clever for its own good, as it blends fiction with reality one too many times, leading to a back-and-forth climax that pulls the rug from beneath audiences multiple times.
 It’s nonsense in the highest order, resulting in a plot that utterly collapses on itself when put under even the slightest scrutiny.
 Look, I know this is true about many slashers, but this one is especially egregious in its illogical twists and turns, so much so that it’s a tad irritating.